addiscent/vagrant-ruby-rails/README.md

 ## Other Notes

+##### Gems Documentation Is Not Built-in

+In order to minimize both the build time and the storage space consumed by this _guest-vbox_, _Gems_ documentation is not included during _The Build_.

 ##### Port Mapping

 The _Rails_ _WEBrick_ server port default number is 3000.
 The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3030.
 The choice of port number 3030 is arbitrary.
 If you wish to change this port mapping to a _host_ number port which better suits your needs, you can do so by editing the _Vagrantfile_.
 For more information, see the _Vagrant_ documentation about the _config.vm.network_ directive.